Vonage/vivid-3/libs/components/src/lib/text-area/VARIATIONS.md

 ## Rows

-Use the `rows` attribute to set the number of visible rows of text in the text area.
+Use the `rows` attribute to set the number of visible rows of text in the Text Area.

 <vwc-note icon="info-line" connotation="information">Each addition line added 20px - the font size + line height.
 </vwc-note>